-- Refer queries from energy innovators to Ofgem who will co-ordinate the process for the applicant across all relevant codes. - Extend the critical friend approach to applicants, in particular by providing timely and accessible responses to queries (as per Principle 2). - Provide support to parties that are not formally acceded to their code, with Ofgem as a coordinating body. - Collaborate with other code administrators (as per Principle 13) to identify issues that overlap with multiple codes, for the purposes of enabling innovative trials. - Identify and facilitate any necessary changes to their Codes to support / deliver this principle - Enable applicants to trial innovations, where applicable, through time limited derogations granted by Ofgem.
+- Refer queries from energy innovators to Ofgem who will co-ordinate the process for the applicant across all relevant codes. - Extend the critical friend approach to applicants, in particular by providing timely and accessible responses to queries (as per Principle 2). - Provide support to parties that are not formally acceded to their code, with Ofgem as a coordinating body. - Collaborate with other code administrators (as per Principle 13) to identify issues that overlap with multiple codes, for the purposes of enabling innovative trials. - Identify and facilitate any necessary changes to their Codes to support / deliver this principle - Enable applicants to trial innovations, where applicable, through time limited derogations granted by the Gas and Electricity Markets Authority.